Almost 12,000 flights canceled as major winter storm bears down across much of the US

 “I think there are two parts of this storm that make it unique.
 One is just a broad expanse of spatial coverage of this event ...
 You’ve got 2,000 miles of country that’s being impacted by the storm with snow, sleet, and freezing rain,” said Josh Weiss, a meteorologist at NOAA’s Weather Prediction Center.
 “The other part of this storm that’s really impressive is what’s going to happen right afterward.
 We’re looking at extreme cold, record cold.”

-Associated Press writers Mike Schneider in Orlando, Florida, Rio Yamat in Las Vegas, Julie Walker in New York and Laura Bargfeld in Chicago contributed to this report.
+Associated Press writers Mike Schneider in Orlando, Florida, Rio Yamat in Las Vegas, Julie Walker in New York, David Lieb in Jefferson City, Missouri, George Walker in Nashville and Laura Bargfeld in Chicago contributed to this report.
 Amy reported from Atlanta and Collins reported from Hartford, Connecticut.